 With a pattern of regular lovemaking achieved, the next thing to do is identify that handful of days directly prior to, and including the day of ovulation.
 Identifying this "window" will significantly boost your chances of conception.

-This means tracking your personal biological cycle.
-One of the most effective ways to do this is with our conception calculator.
-Note the first day of your last period.
-Then note the length of the cycle to the next period.
-With those data, you can input the numbers into the calculator and get a list of the best days for intercourse and conception.
+The above conception calculator can help with the process of tracking your personal biological cycle, and thereby assist you in determining your fertility window.
+To use the calculator, note the first day of your last period.
+Then note the length of the cycle until your next period.
+Finally, input the numbers into the calculator and get an estimate of the best days for intercourse and conception.

 Your basal body temperature is the lowest body temperature in a 24-hour period.
 To get an accurate reading, you must take your temperature when you first wake up in the morning, before you even sit up in bed.
 And you'll need to use a basal thermometer (available at most pharmacies) which is sensitive enough to measure minute changes in body temperature.
 Try to wake up and take a reading at about the same time each morning.

 Before ovulation, your basal body temperature will be in normal range – from about 97.2 degrees to about 97.7 degrees Fahrenheit.
 Two or three days after you ovulate, the temperature will rise by about one-half to one degree, and it will remain at that level until you have your period.